 Although not varietally labelled, these wines are mostly of high quality and sometimes outstanding.

+New Zealand’s sixth most widely planted red-wine variety, Cabernet Franc is probably a mutation of Cabernet Sauvignon, the much higher-profile variety with which it is so often blended.
+Jancis Robinson’s phrase, ‘a sort of claret Beaujolais’, aptly sums up the nature of this versatile and underrated red-wine grape.
 As a minority ingredient in the recipe of many of New Zealand’s top reds, Cabernet Franc lends a delicious softness and concentrated fruitiness to its blends with Cabernet Sauvignon and Merlot.
-However, admirers of Château Cheval Blanc, the illustrious St émilion (which is two-thirds planted in Cabernet Franc) have long appreciated that Cabernet Franc need not always be Cabernet Sauvignon’s bridesmaid, but can yield fine red wines in its own right.
+However, admirers of Château Cheval Blanc, the illustrious St Émilion (which is two-thirds planted in Cabernet Franc), have long appreciated that Cabernet Franc need not always be Cabernet Sauvignon’s bridesmaid, but can yield fine red wines in its own right.
 The supple, fruity wines of Chinon and Bourgueil, in the Loire Valley, have also proved Cabernet Franc’s ability to produce highly attractive, soft light reds.

 Cabernet Sauvignon and Cabernet-predominant Blends

 Cabernet Sauvignon was widely planted here in the nineteenth century.
-The modern resurgence of interest in the great Bordeaux variety was led by Tom McDonald, the legendary Hawke’s Bay winemaker, whose string of elegant (though, by today’s standards, light) Cabernet Sauvignons under the McWilliam’s label, from the much-acclaimed 1965 vintage to the gold-medal winning 1975, proved beyond all doubt that fine-quality red wines could be produced in New Zealand.
+The modern resurgence of interest in the great Bordeaux variety was led by Tom McDonald, the legendary Hawke’s Bay winemaker, whose string of elegant (though, by today’s standards, light) Cabernet Sauvignons under the McWilliam’s label, from the much-acclaimed 1965 vintage to the gold medal-winning 1975, proved beyond all doubt that fine-quality red wines could be produced in New Zealand.

 During the 1970s and 1980s, Cabernet Sauvignon ruled the red-wine roost in New Zealand.
 Since then, as winemakers – especially in the South Island, but also Hawke’s Bay – searched for red-wine varieties that would ripen more fully and consistently in our relatively cool grape-growing climate than Cabernet Sauvignon, it has been pushed out of the limelight by Merlot, Pinot Noir and Syrah.
-Between 2003 and 2015, the country’s total area of bearing Cabernet Sauvignon vines contracted from 741 to 315 hectares.
+Between 2003 and 2019, the country’s total area of bearing Cabernet Sauvignon vines will contract from 741 to 261 hectares.
 Growers with suitably warm sites have often retained faith in Cabernet Sauvignon, but others have moved on to less challenging varieties.

 Over 85 per cent of the country’s Cabernet Sauvignon vines are clustered in Hawke’s Bay, and Auckland also has significant plantings.
 In the South Island, Cabernet-based reds have typically lacked warmth and richness.
 This magnificent but late-ripening variety’s future in New Zealand clearly lies in the warmer vineyard sites of the north.

 What is the flavour of Cabernet Sauvignon?
 When newly fermented a herbal character is common, intertwined with blackcurrant-like fruit aromas.
 New oak flavours, firm acidity and taut tannins are other hallmarks of young, fine Cabernet Sauvignon.
 With maturity the flavour loses its aggression and the wine develops roundness and complexity, with assorted cigar-box, minty and floral scents emerging.
-It is infanticide to broach a Cabernet Sauvignon-based red with any pretensions to quality at less than three years old; at about five years old the rewards of cellaring really start to flow.
+It is unwise to broach a Cabernet Sauvignon-based red with any pretensions to quality at less than three years old; at about five years old the rewards of cellaring really start to flow.

 Ransom, at Matakana, in 2007 released New Zealand’s first Carménère.
 Now virtually extinct in France, Carménère was once widely grown in Bordeaux and still is in Chile, where, until the 1990s, it was often mistaken for Merlot.
 In Italy it was long thought to be Cabernet Franc.